 Step 3: Sign in and update your member profile copyright information.
 Follow this step-by-step guide.

-If you have any questions, please contact Kim Kelly, publications manager.
+If you have any questions, please contact Kim Kelly, senior manager, publications.

 Your Author Handbook